zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     -   `r+`: Read/write mode.
 You can read and write any content.
     -   `w+`: Similar to `r+`, but file content is cleared first.
     -   `a+`: Similar to `r+`, but content can be added to the end of the file only during writing.
-    In PyODPS, file resources can be opened in binary mode.
+    In PyODPS, file resources can be opened in a binary mode.
 For example, some compressed files must be opened in binary mode.  `rb` indicates opening a file in binary read mode, and `r+b` indicates opening a file in binary read/write mode.

 -   **Table Resources**